 CALCampus originates from the Computer Assisted Learning Center (CALC),

-which was founded in 1982 in Rindge, New Hampshire, as a small, offline
+which was founded by Margaret Morabito in 1982 in Rindge, New Hampshire, as a small, offline

 computer-based, adult learning center.
 The center was based on the